wldh-g/CITE700J-Homework/4-MedianFilter_Scaling/README.txt

-﻿Homework 03
+﻿Homework 04
 ===========

 Goal :
-  Implement image convolution and Sobel filtering using generic C
+  Implement median filter and image value scaling using generic C

 Explanation :
-  This program will read images in `images` directory and do signed/unsigned convolution and apply Sobel filter using zero-padding and boundary extension.
+  This program will read `lena_512.raw` in `images` directory and apply median filter with 3 implementations(3-tap, 5-tap, 3-by-3), and will apply value- scaling to the image with scale of 0.5x, 1.3x, and 2.4x.
-  For signed/unsigned convolution, 15x15 blurring filter is used.
 The results will be exported in `output` directory.

 Build Requirement : C++17 or later